datacamp/rdocumentation-app/README.md

 R documentation sifts through all CRAN, GitHub and BioConductor packages hourly, parses the documentation files and indexes them in an Elasticsearch database.
 This makes rdocumentation.org the best online resource to browse all R package documentation.

+## How the API works

+You can check docs for the API by running the app locally and going to http://localhost:3000/docs/

+1. Newly parsed packages are added to the `rdocs-app-worker` SQS queue every hour.
+2. That queue is configured to hit the `/task` path which calls the `processMessage` method of the WorkerController
+3. That `processMessage` method adds topics to the mysql database
+4. After a query is sent to the API to request a topic, that topic is stored in Redis so that it's returned faster next time.

 ## Development

 ### Using docker